A display of weapons intercepted on board the Gaza-bound Karine A ship, January 2002. Photo: Wikimedia Commons.

 IDF’s Maritime Humanitarian Aid Inspection and Delivery Process for Gaza

-The process for humanitarian aid entering Gaza by sea, as managed by the Israeli Defense Forces (IDF) and the Coordinator of Government Activities in the Territories (COGAT), typically involves shipments arriving at Israel’s Port of Ashdod rather than directly docking in Gaza, to ensure thorough security vetting and coordination.
+The process for humanitarian aid entering Gaza by sea, as managed by the Israel Defense Forces (IDF) and the Coordinator of Government Activities in the Territories (COGAT), typically involves shipments arriving at Israel’s Port of Ashdod rather than docking directly in Gaza, to ensure thorough security vetting and coordination.

-Aid vessels, such as the UAE’s “MIRA” ship carrying more than 2,000 pallets of water, medical equipment, shelter supplies, and hygiene products, dock at Ashdod where the cargo undergoes comprehensive inspections by Israeli officials to confirm it contains only approved humanitarian items and no prohibited materials that could aid terrorist groups.
+Aid vessels, such as the UAE’s “MIRA” ship carrying more than 2,000 pallets of water, medical equipment, shelter supplies, and hygiene products, dock at Ashdod where the cargo undergoes comprehensive inspection by Israeli officials to confirm it contains only approved humanitarian items and no prohibited materials.
 Once cleared, the aid is unloaded, loaded onto trucks often numbering in the hundreds per shipment and transferred into Gaza via land crossings, including Kerem Shalom or Erez West, with IDF forces providing security and COGAT facilitating logistics in collaboration with international partners.

-Maritime route supplements land and air deliveries, with no limits imposed on aid volumes, though distribution inside Gaza relies on UN agencies and other organizations to collect and disperse the supplies efficiently.
+The maritime route supplements land and air deliveries.
+There are no caps on aid volumes; distribution inside Gaza relies on UN agencies and other organizations to collect and disperse supplies.
+Israel’s Foreign Ministry stated in May 2026 that since October 2025, more than 1.58 million tons of humanitarian assistance had entered Gaza through approved channels.

 Israel’s Port of Ashdod.
 Photo: Wikimedia Commons.